“Link-worthy content is the last thing you need to get links.”

-As a seo we all know how hard it is to get quality links for our sites.
+As SEO we all know how hard it is to get quality links for our sites.
 Link acquisition becomes even more difficult when we don’t follow any formalized process.

 This blog post is an attempt to develop that formalized process and to make our jobs as link builders much easier.
 So without further delay, I present to you my ‘Link Building Pyramid’: